Recent Posts

 1/28/2025 (Permalink)

+A fire blazes in a clean chimney.
 We are trained and certified to restore fire damage in Lane County.

 Our local Lane County teams restore fire damage often during the winter months.
 Chimney fires are a serious threat to homes in Creswell.
 They often result from creosote buildup caused by improper cleaning.
 Creosote, a highly flammable substance, accumulates when wood burns and the chimney isn’t adequately maintained.